jennywy/capstone/README.md

 I've also learned that I really enjoy back-end development more than front-end.
 The more I read about Active Record, the more it sparked my curiosity and inspired a desire to learn and experiment with Active Record callbacks to see how else they can be used.

+I had pneumonia and spent most of my time working on my back end that I had neglected the front end!
+I really wanted to do this project in Ember, but I didn't feel confident with the framework after a week of mostly self-directed learning while I was ill on top of doing a kind of tricky third party API integration with Active Jobs so I scrapped the idea and used the browser template that GA built for us kind of as a crutch.

+I identified lots of ways I want to grow in the future:
+- I definitely have learned to appreciate the Agile development process to making sure I'm on time, working on the right things at the right time, and not spending too much time on the wrong things because I did everything wrong for this capstone project!
+- Planning and design are not at all my strong suits and I'd like to grow in these areas very much!
+I don't have good intuition for how to come up with a great layout for a website that does X, Y, and Z and how to represent that data in the most inuitive, and aesthetically pleasing way, but I want to learn how to plan better and make good wireframes, and make my websites look like my wireframes!
+- My commit history is a mess!
+I definitely worked on the master branch too often and not on a feature to development to master like I should have.

 ## Unsolved Back End Problems
 - Updating and deleting an appointment message body or time does not currently ping Twilio to update or delete that SMS.
 Twilio does support PUT and DELETE requests with their API, and needs the take the argument of the Twilio generated message ID (SID) in order to complete the request.
 I'm not yet sure when the SID generates if I'm able to capture it to update it with the way it goes to the job queue to fire after_create, and it will require reading a little more documentation experimentation to see if it is possible.